 Why are my coffee beans oily?
 You might have wondered when you found coffee beans with a slight layer of oil on them.
-The sign of an oily coating on coffee beans can give two different signs.
+An oily coating on coffee beans can indicate two things.

 Table of Contents